Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 The Section 122 tariff is subject to a 150-day statutory time limit and is set to expire approximately July 24, 2026, unless Congress acts to extend or replace it.
 Importers should monitor legislative developments closely as this deadline approaches.

 Umbrellas, Walking Sticks from China are also subject to Section 301 tariffs, which range from 25% to 100% depending on the specific product classification.
 Section 301 tariffs were not affected by the Supreme Court ruling and remain in full effect.
-Combined with the Section 122 base rate, importers may face effective rates of 35% or more.
+Combined with the 10% Section 122 base rate, importers may face effective rates of about 35% or more.

 Key products in HTS Chapter 66 imported from China include Umbrellas, Garden parasols, Walking sticks, Riding crops, Umbrella frames, and Cane handles.